 A Brief Introduction to The Realization of User Mobility in Modern Mobile Communication

 Course project for Freshman Seminar: Communication System Session.
 One of the most prominent challenge for any kind of mobile communication system, support for user mobility, was discussed in this paper.
 Using Global System for Mobile Communication (GSM) as an example, the following aspects were covered: the network structure, mobility management techniques and call processing techniques.

 A Design for Score Increase in Final-exam Review Period Based on Dynamic Programming

 Course project for Mathematical Analysis II.
 From a very practical perspective of students, we designed an algorithm to help us manage our time for review before final examinations.
 The algorithm is in a dynamic programming manner, considering the discrete relationship between expected score increase and time invested.
 The time for reviewing were divided into two parts, namely, the phase when students still have to attend to at least one lectures and when all lectures end and time are at their total disposal.
 The optimal time allocation for our own case in that semester was provided.

 Design and Test of A Frequency-Adjustable Square Wave Generator

 Course project for Circuit Analysis.
 We designed a square wave generator with adjustable frequency.
-This circuit use 555 timer as function generator module, which allows inexpensive implementation.
-In order to stabilize duty ratio to half, an additional triode was added.
+This circuit uses a 555 timer as the function generator module, which allows inexpensive implementation.
+To stabilize duty ratio to half, an additional triode was added.
 Simulation and hardware implementation were conducted and showed ideal and consistent performance.

 Design of An Adjustable Voltage-Regulated DC Power Supply